 How is sound localization involved in our ability to carry a conversation in a busy restaurant?

-There are a number of medical conditions in which humans have trouble functioning in acoustically crowded environments, often termed “cocktail party situations”.
-One such condition is a form of age-related hearing loss (presbycusis) which affects the brain circuits of the sound localization pathway.
-We call this condition “central hearing loss”.
-Central hearing loss affects a large portion of the aging population, and some people even starting at the middle ages.
-Another condition is autism spectrum disorder (ASD) and a sub-form of ASD, Fragile X syndrome.
-In both of central hearing loss and ASD, the affected patients’ sound localization pathways have distinct alterations compared to normal hearing patients, with the result that the affected individual’s ability to divide an acoustically complex situation into narrow spatial channels is compromised.
-In these patients, the spatial separation is not 5 degrees or better, but, for example, 25 degrees.
+If this circuit does not function as precisely as it should, we have trouble in that busy restaurant.
+There are a number of conditions in which humans have trouble functioning in acoustically crowded environments, termed “cocktail party situations” by the current literature.
+One such condition is a form of age-related hearing loss (presbycusis) which affects the neural circuits of the sound localization pathway.
+We call this condition “central hearing loss” in contrast with “peripheral hearing loss” which is the result of hearing deficits at the ear level rather than the neural level.
+Central and peripheral hearing loss are independent of each other such that an older listener may have peripheral hearing loss, central hearing loss, neither, or both.
+Central hearing loss affects a large portion of the aging population, but can emerge as early as the middle ages.
+Another condition relevant to this localization circuit is autism spectrum disorder (ASD) and a sub-form of ASD, Fragile X syndrome.
+In both central hearing loss and ASD, the affected listeners’ sound localization pathways have distinct alterations compared to normal hearing listeners.
+As a result, the affected individual’s ability to divide an acoustically complex situation into narrow spatial channels is compromised.
+In these patients, the spatial separation is no longer 5 degrees or better, but, for example, 25 degrees, 45 degrees or even greater.
 This leads to a decreased ability to function in such cocktail party environments.
-Note that this mechanism is completely independent of a person’s ability to perceive sounds at the level of the ear and thus, traditional hearing aids or cochlear implants cannot address this issue.
-Unfortunately, at this point there is no effective treatment available.
-Our laboratory aims to understand the normal functioning of the healthy sound localization pathway, and moreover understand how exactly this pathway is altered in central hearing loss and autism.
+Note that traditional hearing aids or cochlear implants cannot address this issue, because they can only treat hearing difficulties at the level of the ear, not the brain.
+Unfortunately, at this point there is no effective treatment available for central hearing loss.
+Our laboratory aims to understand the normal functioning of the healthy sound localization pathway, and moreover understand how exactly this pathway is altered in central hearing loss.
 The ultimate goal is to help the development of treatments for these conditions.